Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census data, some 19.9% of residents work from home, a figure that may reflect conditions related to COVID-19.
-The service frequency across all routes averages 204 trips per day, equating to approximately 30 weekly trips per individual stop.
+In 2021 Census data, 19.9% of residents worked from home, possibly influenced by COVID-19 conditions.
+Service frequency averages 204 trips daily across all routes, equating to approximately 30 weekly trips per stop.

 Frequently Asked Questions - Transport